 When starting the process of designing, constructing or considering any works that affect an asset in the public realm, please follow this process:

-- Refer to our Design Standards for a graphic representation and a photograph of how the finished asset should look.
+- Refer to our Design standardsOpens in new tab for a graphic representation and a photograph of how the finished asset should look.

-- Refer to our Engineering Standard Drawings for the specific detailed information needed to construct or reinstate an asset properly and complete the works.
+- Refer to our Engineering standard drawingsOpens in new tab for the specific detailed information needed to construct or reinstate an asset properly and complete the works.

 - Once construction is complete, provide the City of Melbourne with an accurate CAD drawing of the finished asset, prepared in accordance with our Requirements for as-built drawings.